 Bosler Hall Room 116

-Prof. McMenamin specializes in medieval Italian literature.
-He has published articles on Dante, Petrarch and Italian lyric poetry.
-This year, during his sabbatical, he will work on a book project entitled "The Philosophy of the Middle: Dante, Petrarch and Giordano Bruno" where he will explore the philosophical notion of the middle and its applicability in medieval and early modern Italian literature.
+Prof. McMenamin specializes in medieval and renaissance Italian literature.
+He has published articles on Dante, Petrarch and Italian lyric poetry and is particularly interested in questions concerning medieval philosophy.
+This year, besides language courses, Prof. McMenamin will be teaching a medieval/renaissance survey of Italian literature (Fall), Dante's 'Divine Comedy' in English (Spring) and a seminar on Boccaccio's 'Decameron' (Spring).
 Prof. McMenamin has participated in the LGBTQQIA Pride@Dickinson Safe Zone Training and is a supporter of the Green Dot Non-Violence Initiative.

 ITAL 116 Intermediate Italian

 Intensive introduction to conversation and composition, with special attention to grammar review and refinement.
 Essays, fiction and theater, as well as Italian television and films, provide opportunities to improve familiarity with contemporary Italian language and civilization.
 Prerequisite: 104 or the equivalent.